electrachong/electrachong.github.io/_posts/2016-6-28-first-post.md

 Actually, I've wanted to have a personal website/blog for years, but I always felt a compulsion to code it from scratch-- as if I wouldn't feel total ownership if I used a content management system like Wordpress.
 Since starting my adventures as a programmer, I've come to read about Jekyll here and there, and to become intrigued by it.
 I thought it would be a nice, lightweight compromise.

 It was easy to start from forking Barry Clark's [jekyll-now](https://github.com/barryclark/jekyll-now) github repository.
-So far I've only modified the logo (based on this [image](https://beginningmiddleandtheedge.files.wordpress.com/2012/09/jelly-cubes.jpg) and some of the text.
+So far I've only modified the logo and some of the text.
 I have a lot on my agenda:

 * Creating a custom Jekyll theme
 * Creating separate pages: devlog (hopefully where this would be featured as the first post), about, personal blog, resume, and linking to projects